yizhiyin86/Matplotlib/README.md

-Pymaceuticals
+#Pymaceuticals
-Here I analyzed the effect of different drugs on cancer treatment by using hypothetical data on a mouse model.
+Here I analyzed the effect of different drugs on cancer treatment by using hypothetical data based on a mouse model (from the raw_data folder). <br -/>
-I used PANDAS to analyze the tumor volume, tumor stage, survival rate of mouse with each drug treatment.
-Data visualization was made by Matplotlib.
+I used PANDAS to analyze the tumor volume, the tumor stage, and the survival rates of mouse with each drug treatment.
+Data visualization was made via using Matplotlib.
 I performed various statistical tests including, t.test, Mann-Whitney U test, Fisher's Exact test to examine if the effect of each drug in tumor prevention is significant compared to the placebo treated group.

-Based on the data, I made the following conclusions:
+Based on the data, I made the following conclusions:<br -/>
-1.Among all drugs tested Capomulin and Ramicane are the only two drugs that lead to reduction of tumor volume by the end of a 45 days trial.
+1.Among all drugs tested Capomulin and Ramicane are the only two drugs that lead to a reduction of tumor volume by the end of a 45 days trial.
 Another drug, Ceftamin significatly reduced the growth of tumor compared to the control (placebo treated) group (two-tailed t.test, p<0.05).

 2.Mice treated by Capomulin and Ramicane have a significantly higher chance to survive than mice treated with placebo (Fishe's exact test, two-tailed, p<0.001).